 In addition to the #likeaprincess charity, Jade has also commenced work on two bills, which will help make the system fairer for women who come forward with sexual assault allegations, as well as public speaking seminars in schools across Canada to raise awareness, motivate and inspire.
 Jade also uses proceeds from her online store towards women after abuse, and you can often see her in the media, speaking about these issues.
 Jade also tries to respond to every message or email she gets, from women going through trauma, to help inspire and motivate them in the right direction, to get back on track!
 To learn more about the Bills, click on “Women’s Rights".”

 “I love reading all of your stories.
 I get so inspired by them.
 Please keep sending!” - Jade Naraine

-Update: The first Princess Country Fest is being held in Prince Edward County August 28, 2019:
+Update: The first Princess Country Fest was held in Prince Edward County August 28, 2019: